 Two informants from the AT services of a provincial tertiary rehabilitation centre reported being funded for the staffing of their program only.
 Devices are donations from charities and foundations.
-Their demonstration suite was funded through the hospital foundation and community donors.
-Although this program offers device trials, once an ideal EADL solution is identified, it is up to the client to fund it, either personally, through community fundraising, employer sponsorship, community services, or other means.
-Alternatively, there are community organizations (e.g., Neil Squire Society) that operate loan programs for clients in need.
+While they do have a demonstration suite, this was purchased through the hospital foundation and community donors.
+Although this program offers device trials, once an ideal EADL solution is identified, it is up to the client to fund it, either personally, via community fundraising, via employer sponsorship, community services, or other means.
+Alternatively, there are community organizations (e.g., Neil Squire Society) which operate loan programs for access by clients in need.

-From the perspective of a federal health care plan payor, EADLs are funded under the Program of Choice 13 - Equipment.
-No budgetary annual cap was reported.
+From the perspective of a Federal health care plan payor, EADLs are funded under the Program of Choice 13 - Equipment.
+There is no budgetary annual cap.
 Funding continues until death, clinical improvement, or changes to the setting such that the device is no longer needed.
-The payor reported that the program will also reimburse rentals if requested.
+The program will also reimburse rentals if requested.

-Additionally, 1 academic researcher provided information on the TIL program in British Columbia, which provides devices on a loan basis with no user fees.
+Additionally, one academic researcher provided information on the TIL program, in British Columbia, which provides devices on a loan basis with no user fees.
 While they are run as a not-for-profit, they receive government funding to purchase assistive devices.
 They also undertake fundraising to finance their operation.

-One 2017 Canadian report specific to AT highlights the lack of consensus on the term's definitions among payors.
-Some of the funding programs include EADLs, while others do not.
-Authors document a comprehensive list of programs from the 10 provinces, 3 territories, and the federal level.
-Some were government programs (e.g., Programs of Choice

-13 - Equipment by Veteran Affairs Canada, Correctional Services Canada, Alberta Aids to Daily Living, Nova Scotia's Disability Support Program) and others were charity programs (e.g., War Amps, Rotary International, Muscular Dystrophy Canada, March of Dimes Canada).
-At the time of writing, some programs offered full funding, while others shared the cost with the client.
+One 2017 Canadian report specific to AT, highlights the lack of consensus on the term's definitions among payors.
+Some of the funding programs include EADLs, while others not.
+Authors document a comprehensive list of programs from the 10 provinces, 3 territories, and federal level.
+Some were government programs (e.g., Programs of Choice 13 - Equipment by Veteran Affairs Canada, Correctional Services Canada, Alberta Aids to Daily Living, Nova Scotia's Disability Support Program) and others charity programs (e.g., War Amps, Rotary International, Muscular Dystrophy Canada, March of Dimes Canada).
+Some programs offer full funding, while others share the cost with the client.
 Eligibility criteria range widely, including residency status, age, type of disability, and demonstrated financial need.
-Types of EADLs funded include hearing, vision, and communication devices, tablets and software applications, environmental control units, yet other programs have no device type restrictions as long as the need is demonstrated.
-Readers are encouraged to consult the report for a comprehensive list of federal, provincial, and private funders.
-Information on funding and service programs across Canada is also available in a searchable database.
+Types of EADLs funded include hearing, vision, and communication devices, tablets and software

+- applications, environmental control units, yet other programs have no device type restrictions as long as the need is demonstrated. - Readers are encouraged to consult the report for a comprehensive list of federal, provincial, and private funders.

-Eligibility Criteria for Funding
+619 Eligibility Criteria for Funding

-Two informants from the AT services of a provincial tertiary rehabilitation facility described the criterion for client funding eligibility to be a demonstrated financial need (e.g., receiving income assistance through the social assistance program).

-From the perspective of a federal health care plan, eligibility for funding is specific to the member's individual level of benefit and service.
-The need for the requested AT must be clearly demonstrated, for example a member may have a disability entitlement for a specific functional disability.
-Hence, ATs not directly related to the specific disability would not be considered by the plan to be required and therefore would not be funded.
-In addition, and whenever possible, the plan requires that a member demonstrates that a more basic intervention (e.g., a paper calendar for time management) has been trialled and was not sufficient before graduating to an EADL solution (e.g., an electronic calendar for time management).

-Additionally, 1 academic researcher provided information on the TIL program in British Columbia where funding is provided on the basis of a recommendation from the client's community therapist.
+- Two informants from the AT services of a provincial tertiary rehabilitation facility described the criterion for client funding eligibility to be a demonstrated financial need (e.g., receiving Income Assistance through the Social Assistance Program). - From the perspective of a Federal health care plan, eligibility for funding is specific to the member's individual level of benefit and - service.
+57 The need for the requested AT must be clearly demonstrated.
+For instance, a member may have a disability entitlement for - a specific functional disability.
+Hence, ATs not directly related to the specific disability would not be considered by the plan to be - required and therefore would not be funded.
+In addition, and whenever possible, the plan requires that a member demonstrates that - a more basic intervention (e.g., a paper calendar for time management) has been trialed and was not sufficient before graduating to - an EADL solution (e.g., an electronic calendar for time management). - Additionally, one academic researcher provided information on the TIL program, in British Columbia where funding is provided on - the basis of a recommendation from the client's community therapist.